-This presentation will highlight the methodological issues that hinder researchers' abilities to enumerate addiction professionals in the behavioral health workforce.
-We will also outline the roles of addiction professionals in integrated care teams and identify other practice settings in which they delivery behavioral health services.
-Finally we will define addiction professionals by level of license/certification and demonstrate scopes of practice variability across licences/certification level and states.
+Attendees will learn about the methodical issues that hinder researchers' abilities to enumerate addiction professionals in the behavioral health workforce.
+We will also outline the roles of addiction professionals in integrated care teams and identify other practice settings in which they deliver behavioral health services.
+Finally, we will define addiction professionals by level of license/certification and demonstrate scopes of practice variability across licenses/certification level and states.

 Education is FREE to all professionals

 Earn Continuing Education Hours (CEs)

 If you have watched the webinar (either live or on-demand), you are eligible to receive a Certificate of Completion to verify the continuing education hours you spent learning.
 To apply (only after watching the webinar), complete and pass the online CE Quiz at the top of this page.
 NAADAC members receive a CE certificate for 1 CE for free.
 Non-members of NAADAC can receive 1 CE for $15 (make payment here).
 A CE certificate will be emailed to you within 21 days of submission and receiving payment, if applicable.
 Click here for a complete list of who accepts NAADAC continuing education hours.